-We will specifically ask you if you consent to us sharing your details with Aspire, our partner charity.
-Aspire’s services complement ours and our partnership allows us both to maximise our support for people with a spinal cord injury.
+We will specifically ask you if you consent to us sharing your details with partners or other charities for the purposes of offering services or support that may be of interest to you.
+Such services will complement ours and our partnerships allow us to maximise our support for people with a spinal cord injury.

 If you attend one of our courses, we may provide your data to volunteer group leaders so they can manage your needs and aspirations on the course in order to maximise the impact of our services.
-This data will also be used to manage your care needs on the course.
+This data will also be used to manage your care needs (if you have them) on the course.

 If you engage with our education service, we may use your basic details to contact education establishments on your behalf.
 We will always ask your permission before sharing sensitive data with an education establishment.